Vortex936/my_project_cxx/README.md

 #### Arch-Linux (and possibly other distros that use pacman)

+With Linux, you have a choice to either use the latest stable, pre-built Clang version (version 19 as of writing) or the latest development/git version (version 21 as of writing) built from source.
+Building from source can be a bit tricky, takes hours to complete, and requires you to set up the correct environment variables, preferably inside `/etc/makepkg.conf` or an equivalent.
+It can be a slightly ardous task, but it might be worth the time.

 For convenience, you might want an AUR wrapper, for example `yay` or `paru`.
 If not, you'll need to clone the repo of each AUR package and run `makepkg -si` inside.

 Install the following packages from the AUR: